Full-time: 1 year, Part-time: 2 years

 Please note that all fees may be subject to annual increase.

-Students generally choose the MSc Forensic and Criminal Psychology because they wish to qualify as a BPS Chartered psychologist and to pursue a career in this important field.
+Students generally choose the MSc Forensic and Criminal Psychology because they wish to pursue a career in Forensic Psychology.

 - Offender Manager